 When you hear the term acid, where does your mind go?
 For some, your brain might conjure up images of bubbling vats of chemical compounds.
 For the beauty-obsessed, it’s a skin-care ingredient that shows up in everything from cult-favorite toners to nighttime anti-aging serums.
 But what do these different types of acids really do?
 And what is the best way to use them to get the results you want?
 What even *is* an acid, at its most basic level?

-We decided to consult three specialists, plastic surgeon Dr. Melissa Doft and dermatologists Dr. Ellen Marmur and Dr. Doris Day, to learn about why this trendy ingredient is so beneficial for your skin and why you should still approach acids with a healthy level of caution.
+We decided to consult three specialists, plastic surgeon Dr. Melissa Doft and dermatologists Dr. Ellen Marmur and Dr. Doris Day, to learn about why this ingredient is so beneficial for your skin, what different types are out there, and why you should still approach acids with a healthy level of caution.
 Check out their answers below for a master class in skin-care acids.

 At its most basic level, what is an acid?

 Dr. Marmur: “An acid is a molecule or ion capable of donating a hydrogen or capable of forming a covalent bond with an electron pair.”